brad-lin/FreePSXBoot/README.md

 # Restoring the memory card

 * The most reliable way is to use [Memcarduino](https://github.com/ShendoXT/memcarduino) and its FORMAT option.
-* Some games can be used to overwrite FreePSXBoot when saving progress, for example Cool Boarders 4.
+* Some games that have a save file manager (shows the contents of the memory card before saving) built into them, like *OddWorld: Abe's Oddysee* for example, can be used to overwrite FreePSXBoot when saving progress.
-* Memory Card Annihilator v2 has been reported to be able to format FreePSXBoot memory cards, but they must be inserted **after** it has started up.
 * We plan to bundle a complete version of Unirom in the memory card images in the future, with the ability to format memory cards.

 # Supported models

 * All models are supported except SCPH-1000 and SCPH-3000, which will probably be supported in the future.
 * Some models use a 100% reliable exploit, other models use an earlier version of the exploit, which depends on uninitialized memory and is therefore not 100% reliable (see caveat below).
+* Certain PSOne consoles appear to not support the exploit in its entirity.
+We are currently checking on the issue to ensure that it is fully exploitable.
 * See the table below for more details and download links.

 ## Changelog